micirclek/ck-calendar/README.markdown

 This may not be the latest version but should never be older than a couple days.

+To set up this website, download the source and run make to minimize the javascript.
+Upload the files to your web host and navigate to the setup directory.
+Give the database information (please set up a separate mysql database for this) and it will walk you through the rest of the setup.

 The configuration object should be set up using the lib/ConfigGen object.
 It should be passed an array which can contain any of the following options: